symphonycms/members/README.markdown

 The `$member-id` and `$member-role` parameters will be added to the Page Parameters for you to use in your datasources to get information about the logged in member.

+Note: All Member information (`$member-id` and `$member-role` parameters, `member-login-info` pseudo event XML) will be added to the page before any real events are executed.
+So if you change the Member's status via events resp. filters, the new status will not be reflected in these XML nodes.
+You may work around this rare issue by performing a redirect in your event, e.g. by specifying a redirect location in the corresponding frontend form — all subsequent pages will show the correct Member information, of course.

 7. You can log a Member out using `<a href='?member-action=logout'>Logout</a>`